IvanTheSeafood/Pygame_Touhou_DRL/README.md

 - Player looses HP(max 4 per gameplay) and respawns at the bottom of the map if they get hit
 - Lose all HP and you get sent to the scoreboard
 - Player gets points if they shoot an enemy
-- Power is an accurate gameplay mechanic in the real deal but does aboslutely nothing in the pygame version other than extra points *(the blue and red stuff dropped by enemies)*
+- Power is an accurate gameplay mechanic to the real deal but does aboslutely nothing in the pygame version other than extra points *(the blue and red stuff dropped by enemies)*

 ## Code
 - The game is split into 50 million smaller scripts.